peidongzhao/SPE-201351-MS/README.md

 ## Acknowledgements

 The authors wish to thank [Prof. Michael Pyrcz](https://github.com/GeostatsGuy) and Honggeun Jo at the University of Texas at Austin for their helpful discussions during the courses of geostatistics and subsurface machine learning.
-TOur program has applied open-source packages: scikit-learn (https://pypi.org/project/scikit-learn) and GeostatsPy (https://pypi.org/project/geostatspy).
+Our program has applied open-source packages: scikit-learn (https://pypi.org/project/scikit-learn) and GeostatsPy (https://pypi.org/project/geostatspy).